Wound Science Initiative

 HBOT increases the dissolved oxygen content in blood plasma.
 Functionally speaking, this translates into a systemic increase in reactive oxygen (oxygen free radicals) and reactive nitrogen species.
 The direct result includes a number of physiological benefits to the wounded host.

-This analysis presents findings from an external third-party analysis of the impact of hyperbaric oxygen therapy (HBOT) on diabetic ulcer outcomes, both healing and amputation, using a large sample of Healogics i-heal® data.
+This analysis presents findings from an external third-party analysis of the impact of hyperbaric oxygen therapy (HBO) on diabetic ulcer outcomes, both healing and amputation, using a large sample of Healogics i-heal® data.

 Quality of Care Would you send your mother or father to your wound care center?
 How many of your patients are getting healed and in how long?
 Efficiency, Cost and Utilization Is your wound center profitable?
 How productive is your current staff compared to national benchmarks?
 Are you using wound care supplies and consumables effectively?…